ecal-mid/talk-to-me-core/README.md

 # talk-to-me-core
-core files and classes for talk-to-me.
-To be used as submodule
+Core files and classes for talk-to-me project.
+To be used as submodule Managed by Alain Bellet